GSA-TTS/identity-handbook/_articles/platform-gitlab-env-deploy.md

 ##### How to detect that your env_runner is not working

 * Do a deploy to your environment using gitlab.
-If the job is waiting forever and cannot run, the env_runner is probably not working.
+If the `deploy_<env>` or the `test_<env>` job hangs and times out eventually, your change did not allow the env_runner to come up.
 * Take a look at the list of runners under the admin menu.
 If there is no `<env>-env-runner` runner alive, then it did not come up after recycling.
 * Look at the ASG in the AWS console.
 If it keeps failing to launch, it's sad.
+Be aware that the mere existence of runners launching doesn't mean that it's working.
+They have to fully launch without errors.

 ##### How to debug env_runner issues